NeurodataWithoutBorders/nwb_hackathons/HCK16_2023_Granada_RH/README.md

 workflows.
 Feedback from attendees will be used to improve the software and data standard to better enable reanalysis workflows.

+Prior to the workshop, we are organizing [Open Neurodata Showcase](../HCK16_2023_OpenNeuroDataShowcase/README.md) where attendees can meet the contributors behind the neurophysiology datasets and explore virtual posters.
+Visit the [event page](../HCK16_2023_OpenNeuroDataShowcase/README.md#application) to sign up and read more about this feature event.

 Example projects include but are not limited to:
 * Determine whether your result is present in another species or brain area.
 * Showcase the capabilities of your tool or analysis on existing data from another lab.